 What We Do

 The Freedom Forum’s mission is to foster First Amendment freedoms for all.
-It works to raise awareness of First Amendment freedoms through education, advocacy and action, sharing the stories of Americans who have exercised their rights to ignite change.
+We work to raise awareness of First Amendment freedoms by educating, engaging and inspiring people, sharing the stories of Americans who have exercised their rights to ignite change.

 Established July 4, 1991, by our founder Al Neuharth, the Freedom Forum is a nonpartisan 501(c)(3) foundation.
 We advance First Amendment freedoms through initiatives that include:

 - The annual “Where America Stands” survey of Americans’ attitudes and ideas about the First Amendment;